Jönköping University: History

-2005: The University Library is named Library of the Year in Sweden.
+2005: The college Library is named Library of the Year in Sweden.

 2007: 1 January 2007 Ingenjörshögskolan (the School of Engineering) is reorganized as Tekniska Högskolan i Jönköping (JTH).
 The name is not changed in English.
 A long-term collaboration with Chalmers and KTH (The Royal Institute of Technology) is set up.

-2010: The university is given the right to award Licentiate and Doctoral Degrees in Engineering, research area: Industrial Production, Machine design, Material and manufacturing processes, and Production systems.
+2010: The college is given the right to award Licentiate and Doctoral Degrees in Engineering, research area: Industrial Production, Machine design, Material and manufacturing processes, and Production systems.

 2011: The first fee-paying international students from countries outside the EU/EEA are welcomed to Jönköping University.

-2013: The university's sports centre, Campus Arena, is inaugurated.
+2013: The college's sports centre, Campus Arena, is inaugurated.

 2015: As the first business faculty in Sweden, Jönköping International Business School received both AACSB and EQUIS accreditation.

 Education

 Jönköping University offers courses and study programmes taught in Swedish and in English.
 Education is within the fields of health, nursing, social work, education, media and communication studies, technology, science and engineering as well as economics, law and informatics.

 Jönköping University offers courses and study programmes taught in English on all three levels: Bachelor, Master and Doctoral.

 Jönköping University Enterprise focuses on providing preparatory education for higher studies through Pathway Programmes.